The Campus Farm at Liberty University

-- We aim to use simple technology and skills that can be transferred anywhere in the world.
+- Simple technology and skills taught on the farm can be practiced anywhere in the world